 Save your paperwork.

 The tax benefits for a donated car require documentation, whether the car is junked, sold at auction or given to a charity’s client.
+The IRS explains the rules for vehicle donation at this site.
 Be sure to keep all these papers or electronic files because you’ll need them at tax time.
 IRS Publication 4303 has all the details.